safespring/web/content/en/whitepaper/compliant-kubernetes.md

 Because of the CLOUD Act and other mechanisms that can allow foreign entities access to user data, European companies are increasingly migrating their workloads to European providers.

-Compliant Kubernetes is available as a managed service in partnership with Safespring, giving you all the benefits of a modern container platform running in Nordic data centers—without the operational overhead.
+Welkin is available from Elastisys on Safespring Compute, giving you all the benefits of a modern container platform running in Nordic data centers without the operational overhead.